Crevasse: Dangers

 The glacier Taschachferner below the Wildspitze (left, 3.768 m) in Tyrolia in Austria in April 2005.
 There are some zones with large open crevasses, e.g., the spot-shaped area below the middle of the image and most right.
 The line marks the ascent track of mountaineers on skis which intentionally avoided these dangerous areas.

 Falling into glacial crevasses can be dangerous and life-threatening.
 Some glacial crevasses (such as on the Khumbu Icefall at Mount Everest) can be 160 ft deep, which can cause fatal injuries upon falling.
 Hypothermia is often a cause of death when falling into a crevasse.

 A crevasse may be covered, but not necessarily filled, by a snow bridge made of the previous years' accumulation and snow drifts.
 The result is that crevasses are rendered invisible, and thus potentially lethal to anyone attempting to navigate across a glacier.
 Occasionally a snow bridge over an old crevasse may begin to sag, providing some landscape relief, but this cannot be relied upon.

 The danger of falling into a crevasse can be minimized by roping together multiple climbers into a rope team, and the use of friction knots.

+On the Moon

+The Lunar Reconnaissance Orbiter (LRO) discovered numerous crevasses on the chaotic looking floors of bowl shaped craters and craterlets.
+The crater Rümker E, south of Mons Rümker in the northern part of Oceanus Procellarum, shows a concentric system of crevasses.

+Several space artists such as Chesley Bonestell depicted systems of arc shaped crevasses in their paintings of lunar surfaces.
+These arc shaped crevasses are also seen in paintings of planetary surfaces, such as the solar heated surface of planet Mercury.